-Competency 17: Connections: Knowledge to Life and Faith to Learning.
-The teacher candidate understands the connections between knowledge and learning to life as well as the positive influence Christian principles and values have on teaching and learning.
+Competency 11: World View.
+The teacher candidate understands the positive influence Christian faith, principles, and values have on teaching and learning.

 Overview of the Teacher Education Program

 The teacher education program provides individuals with the basic knowledge, skills, competencies and experiences needed to enter into and function within the prescribed educational settings.
 The clinical (on-site) experiences are designed to prepare teacher candidates to be Effective Educators in their own classrooms.